How to Reinvent Yourself and Live the Life You Want

 Notebook with script "If you change nothing, nothing will change" to illustrate how to reinvent yourself.

-It’s human nature to focus on what could go wrong if we venture too far from what is “safe.”
-Ironically, this desire for safety puts us at risk of becoming professionally and personally stale, or worse, obsolete.
+Ironically, our desire for safety also puts us at risk of becoming professionally and personally stale or, worse, obsolete.
 Why?

 What Does it Mean to Reinvent Yourself?